How to host a house concert

 Some of the best live music experiences these days can be found right in people’s homes, thanks to the grassroots phenomenon of house concerts.

 If you haven’t been to a house concert before, it’s simply an up-close-and-personal performance—live in the living room, den, barn, backyard, or wherever—for an audience of friends and neighbors.
-There is a suggested donation for the performer, and often people bring drinks and food to share.
+There is a suggested donation for the performer, and often people bring drinks or food to share.

 As a lifelong acoustic musician, I love having the chance to play music in such an intimate setting with minimal or no amplification, and I’ve also had wonderful experiences hosting house concerts with some of my favorite songwriters (in the photo above, I’m introducing the Young Novelists in my living room).